-Materials are really what you make of them and in an artist’s or masters hands the most simple and mundane can become truly extraordinary.
-I am always in awe of people who can create like this, less so because of the idea itself and more so, for me, because it takes tremendous patience and attention to detail to create such pieces.
+Materials are really what you make of them, and in an artist’s or master’s hands, the most simple and mundane can become truly extraordinary.
+Dry stack stonework (and I am talking about the real stuff – not a veneer glued to a black wall) is both and art and an engineering feat.
+I am always in awe of people who can create a dry stack stone wall like this.
+The idea is one thing – but the tremendous patience and attention to detail to create such pieces seems extraordinary.
 Patience and attention to minute detail are traits I can struggle with.

 These are all taken by RoystonVasey and are of work created by Andy Goldsworthy at Tilberthwaite Touchstone Fold.
 If you want to try to find them in person, here are some directions from Royston Vasey on Flickr:

-Sometime ago, the ugly red blue and green slate sales man came to New England and made a killing.
+Some time ago, the ugly red, blue, and green slate salesman came to New England and made a killing.
 I get called to properties using this product often.
 The slate is simply too thin to last as a patio surface but I always feel so bad tossing it away.
-I am thinking that there might be a second life for it….broken into small pieces and used with regular field stone to make walls inspired by these images.
+I think that there might be a second life for it….broken into small pieces and used with regular field stone to make walls inspired by these images.
 What inspiration do you take from this work?